 - Liaison with your Health Care Professional if required

-The Victorian Government will continue to fund and manage services for people under 65, with some HACC services and clients transferring to the National Disability Insurance Scheme (NDIS) as it rolls out in Victoria.
+The Victorian Government will continue to fund and manage services for people under 65, with some HACC PYP services and clients transferring to the National Disability Insurance Scheme (NDIS) as it rolls out in Victoria.